2016 Mid-American Conference women's soccer tournament

-The 2016 Mid-American Conference women's soccer tournament is the postseason women's soccer tournament for the Mid-American Conference to be held from October 30 to 6, 2016.
-The seven-match tournament will be held at campus sites, before moving to Dix Stadium in Kent, Ohio for the semifinals and final.
-The eight-team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The Western Michigan Broncos are the defending tournament champions after defeating the Miami RedHawks in the championship match.
+The 2016 Mid-American Conference women's soccer tournament is the postseason women's soccer tournament for the Mid-American Conference held from October 30 to 6, 2016.
+The seven-match tournament was held at campus sites, before moving to Dix Stadium in Kent, Ohio for the semifinals and final.
+The eight-team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The Western Michigan Broncos were the defending tournament champions after defeating the Miami RedHawks in the championship match.